 RySG12 Analysis: The WG will remove sections pertaining to registration data and EPP from the final version of the Guidelines.
 RySG13: It is suggested to replace ‘word’ by ‘label’ in the definition of “variant”: ‘The term “variant” is used generally to identify different types of linguistic situations where different labels are considered to be the same (i.e. variant) of another label.
 Because of the wide-ranging understanding of the term, to avoid confusion more specific terms such as “Variant Code Point” or “IDN Variant Label” should be used.’

-RySG13 Analysis: The WG has updated the definition accordingly.
+RySG13 Analysis: The WG will update the definition accordingly.

 Section IV: Analysis of Comments General Disclaimer: This section intends to provide an analysis and evaluation of the comments submitted along with explanations regarding the basis for any recommendations provided within the analysis.
 The IDN Guidelines WG is thankful to the CL, O-X, IAB, GoI and RySG for their thoughtful comments.